-AN ACT concerning public assistance; relating to child care assistance; eligibility; requirements; amending K.S.A.
-2017 Supp.
+AN ACT concerning children and minors; relating to child care assistance eligibility and requirements; exempting certain adults from the 20-hour-per-week work requirement; amending K.S.A.
+2020 Supp.
 39-709 and repealing the existing section.

 Be it enacted by the Legislature of the State of Kansas: